-There are at least three types of scissor lifts; hydraulic lifts, mechanical lifts and pneumatic lifts.
-Hydraulic lifts use pressurised oil in a system providing power to lift the platform up and do.
+There are at least three types of scissor lifts; hydraulic lifts, mechanical lifts, and pneumatic lifts.
+Hydraulic lifts use pressurized oil in a system providing power to lift the platform up and do.
 There are two types of mechanical lifts; electrical and diesel.
 On the other hand, the pneumatic lifts use air pressure to lift the platform.

 Types of risks involved when operating scissor lifts according to a scissor lift insurance guide:

 These movable equipment units are extremely dangerous because they can be easily maneuvered therefore if an untrained person is assigned to handle this unit could lead to physical injury or damage to property.